 Sarah Lyndon PsyD

-Sarah believes in the importance of continually staying up to date with the most relevant research in the field and values education and training.
-Sarah currently supports the agency through supervision of doctoral practicum students and our post-doctoral fellow.
-With DBT being the evidence-based practice for a variety of presenting problems, Sarah believes it is important to educate future clinicians, and our community, about the DBT model.
+Dr. Lyndon believes in the importance of continually staying up to date with the most relevant research in the field and values education and training.
+She currently supports the agency through training and supervision of doctoral practicum students and post-doctoral associates.
+With DBT being the evidence-based practice for a variety of presenting problems, Dr. Lyndon believes it is important to educate future clinicians, and our community, about the DBT model.

-In addition to supporting students at DBTOC, Sarah is also Adjunct Faculty at Pepperdine University and works with their Master’s level Psychology Graduate Program.
+In addition to training students at DBTOC, Dr. Lyndon is also Adjunct Faculty at Pepperdine University and works in their Master’s level Psychology Graduate Program.
 She is a Course Lead at Pepperdine University and a valued and recognized member of their faculty.
 Her current course focuses on preparing future clinicians during their practicum experiences.

-Sarah is passionate about the work she does and strives to provide the skills needed to better understand the mind/body connection and the importance of active self-care and validation.
+Dr. Lyndon is passionate about the work she does and strives to provide the skills needed to better understand the mind/body connection and the importance of active self-care and validation.
 Dr. Lyndon values each individual’s journey and considers herself fortunate to be a part of the process in supporting patients on their path to a Life Worth Living.